disastrid/instruments_lab/docs/_posts/2026-02-25-make-the-band-april-2026.markdown

 - [Tove Grimstad Bang](https://tovebang.com/) (IRCAM) Tove Grimstad Bang is a Postdoctoral researcher at Ircam, in the ISMM (Sound Music Movement Interaction) team.
 Working in Human–Computer Interaction, her research revolves around interactive technology in contexts of music and movement practice.
 - [Robert Jack](https://roberthjack.github.io/tag/instruments/) (Bela)
 - [Giacomo Lepri](https://www.giacomolepri.com/) (University of Genoa) is a musician and researcher whose work investigates the socio-cultural implications of digital instruments - combining sound art with critical/speculative design research.
 He is currently a MSCA Fellow examining digital lutherie practices in higher education.
-- [Andrew McPherson](https://andrewmcpherson.org/) (Imperial College London / Queen Mary University of London)
+- [Andrew McPherson](https://andrewmcpherson.org/) (Imperial College London) is a Professor in the Dyson School of Design Engineering where he leads the Augmented Instruments Laboratory.
+He brings a background as a composer, viola player, electronic engineer and HCI researcher to the design and critical study of new instruments.

 With support from [Augmented Instruments Lab](https://instrumentslab.org/)